OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 (...)
 ```

-We will demonstrate a few more uses for Frida below.
+We will demonstrate a few more uses for Frida throughout the chapter.

 ###### Cycript